Software Alternatives, Accelerators & Startups

 • I have WAY TOO MANY apps w/ menu bar icons... help!

 This isn't the solution you're looking for, but I've had similar issues, so this might help.
 At first I bought the Vanilla app.
 They have a free version.
 I forgot the difference between the 2 but it was worth it to me.
 It basically hides everything you put to the left of it.
 And you can set a shortcut key to toggle it open and close if you do want to see the rest of your menubar items.
-Source: about 3 years ago
+Source: over 4 years ago

 Do you know an article comparing Vanilla to other products?